pbhenson/vSPC.py/README.md

 ## Requirements ##

-Python 2.5+ is required.
-Users have reported problems running vSPC.py on Python 2.4.x.
+Python 2.5 or better is required, due to use of the 'with' statement and other syntax that was introduced in Python 2.5.

 Due to the use of epoll in the server implementation, Linux is required.
 There may be other issues associated with using vSPC.py on other OSs, as